Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

 Under \autoref{assump:randcoef}, the functional form of the random coefficients model is known.
 So why not simply use $(Z_{ig},S_g)$ as instrumental variables for $D_{ig}$ and $\mathbf{f}(\bar{D}_{ig})$?
-If the first-stage relationship between instruments and endogenous regressors is homogeneous, two-stage least squares identifies the average effects in a random coefficient model, i.e.\ $\mathbbm{E}[\boldsymbol{\theta}_{ig}]$ and $\mathbbm{E}[\boldsymbol{\psi}_{ig} - \boldsymbol{\theta}_{ig}]$ under \eqref{eq:XBdef} \citep{Wooldridge1997,heckman1998,Wooldridge2003,Wooldridge2016}.
-In our case, however, this result does not apply: the following lemma shows that the first stage is \emph{heterogeneous} because the conditional distribution of $\bar{D}_{ig}$ given $S_g$ varies with $(\bar{C}_{ig},N_g)$.
+As shown in a number of papers from the literature on random coefficients models \citep{Wooldridge1997,heckman1998,Wooldridge2003,Wooldridge2016}, two-stage least squares identifies average effects when the causal effect of the instruments on the endogenous regressors is homogeneous.
+In our setting, however, this result does not apply because the conditional distribution of $\bar{D}_{ig}$ given $S_g$ varies with $(\bar{C}_{ig},N_g)$, as the following lemma shows.

 \begin{lem} Let $\bar{c}$ be a value in $[0,1]$ such that $(n-1)\bar{c}$ is a non-negative integer.
 Under Assumptions \ref{assump:saturations}--\ref{assump:Bernoulli} and \ref{assump:onesided}--\ref{assump:exclusion} and conditional on $(N_g = n, S_g = s, \boldsymbol{C}_g = \boldsymbol{c}, \bar{C}_{ig} = \bar{c}, Z_{ig} = z)$, $(n-1)\bar{D}_{ig}$ follows a $\text{Binomial}\left( (n-1)\bar{c}, s \right)$ distribution. \end{lem}